tannerwheeler/math5620/jacobi.md

 **Description/Purpose:** This function takes the given parameters as input and computes the analytic solutions of y(t) at any time t.

 **Input:** You must pass into the function that is diagonally dominant.
 This can be created using the Matrix class in **Appendix B**.
-You also need to pass in a vector with the results (b in the equation Ax=b).
+You also need to pass in a matrix with the results (b in the equation Ax=b).

 **Output:** This will return the a Matrix equal to the x in the Ax=b linear equation.